 Ananda is also the founder and director of the Tibetan Relief Project, Inc. (TRP), a non-profit organization established in 1997 to help destitute Tibetans with education and medical care.
 Her project has helped many Tibetans in India, Nepal and Tibet.
 Ananda created an educational slide show on Tibet to raise awareness of the Tibetan situation.
 She recently studied Tibetan language for two semesters at Tibet University in Lhasa, Tibet.

-Ananda currently lives in New York City where she continues to practice and teach classes on Thai Massage.
-Side by side she continues her work as the director of the Tibetan Relief Project.
+Ananda currently lives in New York City where she continues to teach Thai Massage, see her NYC clientele and run the Tibetan Relief Project.